 determine if neutrinos and anti-neutrinos will do this in the same way.

-Any difference observed in this process (called CP-violation) might help us to explain why there is more matter than anti-matter in
+Any difference observed in this process (called CP-violation) might help us explain why there is more matter than anti-matter in

-DUNE is a long-baseline neutrino oscillation experiment.
+The Deep Underground Neutrino Experiment (DUNE) is a long-baseline neutrino oscillation experiment.
 It is the flagship particle physics experiment in the US pursued by an international collaboration of almost 1000 physicists from around the world.
 The DUNE Experiment will use state-of-the-art Liquid Argon

 Time-Projection Chamber (LArTPC) technology for the massive neutrino

 detectors planned at the Sanford Underground Research Facility in South Dakota.